bshawcross/crossedwfriends/README.md

 ```

 If no hero terms are provided, a default set is used.
 Two-letter answers
 remain disallowed unless `--allow2=true` is specified.
+When allowing two-letter
+entries, slot-length validation is skipped.

-The script assembles word lists, creates a puzzle seeded by the date,
+The script assembles word lists, creates a puzzle seeded by the date, and then
-and then runs `validatePuzzle` to enforce structural rules.
-Validators
+runs `validatePuzzle` to enforce structural rules.
+Validators ensure every clue
-ensure every clue is normalized by `cleanClue`, answers obey the policy
+is normalized by `cleanClue`, answers obey the policy from `isValidFill`, and the
-from `isValidFill`, and the grid passes symmetry and length checks.
+grid passes symmetry and length checks (unless bypassed with `--allow2=true`).

 The answer policy draws from a deny list: